mtlynch/mtlynch.io/content/posts/digitizing-1/index.md

  ...
 ```

-It was indeed about 80% accurate, but checking the tool's work took up more time than it saved me.
+It was indeed about 80% accurate, but checking the tool's work took more time than it saved me.
 Nevertheless, pyscenedetect sparked one of my most important realizations of this entire project: identifying scene boundaries and exporting clips are separate tasks.

 ### I remembered that I'm a programmer

 Until that point, I had thought of "editing" as everything I was doing in Adobe Premiere.
-Chopping out subclips of raw footage felt inextricably tied to finding clip boundaries because that's how Adobe Premiere presented it.
+Chopping out subclips of raw footage felt inextricably tied to finding clip boundaries because that's how Premiere presented it.
 When pyscenedetect printed out its table of metadata, it made me realize I could decouple scene finding from video exporting.
 That was a gamechanger.

 The reason that editing was so tedious and time-consuming was that I had to keep waiting for Premiere to export each clip.
 If I recorded the metadata in a spreadsheet and wrote a script that exported videos automatically, the editing process would fly by.

-What's more, spreadsheets dramatically broadened the type of information I captured.
+What's more, spreadsheets dramatically expanded the type of information I captured.
 Initially, I stuffed metadata into the filename, but that's limiting and inflexible.
 Having an entire spreadsheet allowed me to catalog so much more about the clip like who's in it, when it was recorded, and any other data I want to present alongside the video when people watch it.

 {{< img src="spreadsheet.png" alt="Spreadsheet of home video metadata" caption="Capturing metadata about my home videos in a giant spreadsheet" maxWidth="750px" hasBorder="true" >}}